 The arrangements for the group are very informal – basically turn up after 8.30pm on the last Wednesday and join in.
-The bar at Ceddesfeld Hall is open and we enjoy a pint while playing!
-There is a Facebook page – Sedgefield Acoustic Group.
+Follow us on Facebook

 We all are interested in a variety of media, ranging from acrylics, pencils, pastels, watercolours and oils.
 The more experienced people are always willing to help new artists with advice in the selection of materials and techniques.
 We usually put on an exhibition about once a year in Ceddesfeld.